PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 ---------------------------------

-When porting your PennyLane code to work with Catalyst and :func:`@qjit <.qjit>`, the biggest performance advantage you will see is if you qjit your *entire* workflow, not just the QNodes.
+When porting your PennyLane code to work with Catalyst and :func:`@qjit <.qjit>`, the biggest performance advantage you will see is if you compile your *entire* workflow, not just the QNodes.
 So think about putting everything inside your JIT-compiled function, including for loops (including optimization loops), gradient calls, etc.